 In Canada, the migratory monarch butterfly receives protection under national and provincial laws:

-Species at Risk Act (SARA): As of 2023, monarchs are listed as "Endangered" under Canada’s Species at Risk Act.
+Species at Risk Act (SARA): As of December 8, 2023, monarchs are listed as "Endangered" under Canada’s Species at Risk Act.
 This designation reflects the species’ significant decline and provides legal protection for individuals and their habitats in Canada.
-Efforts are being made to restore milkweed and other critical breeding habitats for monarchs across the country.
+Efforts are being made to restore milkweed and other essential breeding habitats for monarchs across the country.
+However, these protections only apply to lands governed by the Federal government.
+A proposed recovery plan will be released for public review and comment for a limited period of time in December 2024.

-Provincial Protections: Several provinces, including Ontario and Quebec, have also designated the monarch as a species at risk, reinforcing the need for habitat protection and restoration at the regional level.
+Provincial Protections: Several provinces, including Ontario and Quebec, have also designated the monarch as a species at risk under their respective provincial Species at Risk Acts, reinforcing the need for habitat protection and restoration at the regional level.
+Depending on the province, monarchs have been designated from being a species of “Special Concern” to “Endangered”.
+Some provinces have removed milkweeds from their provincial “Noxious Weeds” lists.

 Status in Mexico: Special Protection